Mediator Skills Training - UK & International

 The course constitutes approximately 42 teaching hours over a period of five days.
-This is extremely intensive and a prompt start at 08.30 and a finishing time of 18.00.
+This is extremely intensive and is facilitated by challenging days from 8.30am to 6pm.

 Delegates will need to prepare thoroughly for this demanding programme and a minimum of 16 hours pre-reading should be reserved in advance of the course.
 The Mediator Handbook, case studies and role-play instructions are dispatched one month in advance and maximum benefit can only be achieved if all delegates are familiar with these key materials.

-The structure of the training would be as follows:
+The structure of the training is illustrated below:

 Consistency of delivery

-A very detailed CEDR trainers' manual has been developed which, for each part of the course, sets out the learning objectives, teaching methodology and debrief points, to ensure that quality and consistency of delivery are maintained
+A very detailed trainers' manual has been developed which, for each part of the course, sets out the learning objectives, teaching methodology and debrief points, to ensure that quality and consistency of delivery are maintained.

 Live demonstration of the mediation process

-CEDR does not use video or power point to explain the process; rather we use live demonstration of the phases of mediation, by the experienced CEDR lead trainers.
-Although this is more difficult and more trainers it is highly effective in showing how the mediation process works and allows participants to interact and ask questions.
+We do not use video or power point to explain the process; rather we use live demonstration of the phases of mediation, by the experienced CEDR lead trainers.
+Although this is more difficult and involves more trainers it is highly effective in showing how the mediation process works and allows participants to interact and ask questions.